jsreport/docs/docs/base.md

 </html>
 ```

 The base tag assures that relatively linked scripts, images or styles gets loaded from the specified folder without additional extra work.
-Only note that you may need to enable local file access in the pdf rendering recipe like [phantom-pdf](/learn/phantom-pdf) using `phanton.allowLocalFilesAccess: true` option.
+Only note that you may need to enable local file access in some of the pdf rendering recipe like [phantom-pdf](/learn/phantom-pdf) using `phanton.allowLocalFilesAccess: true` option.

 ### Send base address when running through cli